 Backhaul and the Impact on Freight Costs

 When operating one or multiple trucks, there are various cost drivers that have an important influence on the overall profitability.
-Here’s a list of the most impactful cost drivers:
+Here’s a list of the most impactful truck driver expenses:

 - Insurance – Under federal law, all commercial trucks (regardless of ownership type: owned or leased) are required to have commercial auto insurance.
 Take note that this requirement may differ in countries outside of the United States.

 - Maintenance – Trucks require regular maintenance like any other vehicle.
 These can range from replacing wear and tear parts to fixing engine problems.